 In almost all cases, wiring behind modules will be exposed to elevated temperatures, sometimes as high as 75°C. The NEC also recognizes the fact that conductors installed in conduit exposed to direct sunlight, as is common in PV systems, can operate at temperatures that are 17°C or more above the ambient temperature [Table 310.15(B)(3)(c)].
-This means that a conduit in an outdoor temperature of 40°C should actually be sized based on a 57°C operating temperature due to the sunlight exposure.
+This means that a conduit in an outdoor temperature of 40°C should actually be sized based on a 57°C operating temperature due to sunlight exposure.
 Suppose the conductors are exposed to 57°C and that 14 AWG THWN, with insulation rated at 75°C, is being considered.
-According to NEC Table 310.15(B)(16), when THWN wire is operated at 30°C or less, its ampacity is 20 A. But the correction factor associated with Table 310.15(B)(2)(a) requires that the ampacity of the wire be derated to 58% of its 30°C value if it is operated at 57°C. This reduces the ampacity of the wire to 20 A x 0.58 = 11.6 A.
+According to NEC Table 310.15(B)(16), when THWN wire is operated at 30°C or less, its ampacity is 20 A. But the correction factor associated with Table 310.15(B)(2)(a) requires that the ampacity of the wire be derated to 58% of its 30°C value if it is operated at 57°C. This reduces the ampacity of the 14 AWG THWN wire to 20 A x 0.58 = 11.6 A.

-Although it may appear that this ampacity is just enough to satisfy the source-circuit ampacity requirement in our source circuit example, the conductors pass through conduit so the conduit fill adjustment factor must be applied.
-The conduit between the junction box (JB) and the source-circuit combiner box contains four current-carrying conductors.
-According to NEC Table 310.15(B)(3)(a), a further adjustment of 80% is needed for conduit fill.
-This reduces the ampacity of the 14 AWG THWN conductors to $11.6 \times 0.8 = 9.28$ A. The ampacity of the conductor, after the application of these "conditions of use" factors must be equal to or greater than the continuous current of 9 amps.
-Since the "9.28" ampacity factor for the 14 AWG conductor is greater than the 9 amps of continuous currents, this conductor meets initial code requirements for ampacity.
+Wherever 4-6 current carrying conductors are bundled or enclosed in the same conduit or raceway, according to NEC Table 310.15(B)(3)(a), a further adjustment of 80% is needed for conduit fill.
+This reduces the ampacity of the 14 AWG THWN conductors to 11.6 A x 0.8 = 9.28 A. The ampacity of the conductor, after the application of these "conditions of use" factors must be equal to or greater than the maximum circuit current, or a larger size conductor is required.

-However, the fuse protecting the conductors must also be rated at 1.25 times the continuous currents (1.56 Isc), which is 11.23 amps, and that fuse must provide overcurrent protection for the conductor under its conditions of use.
-The fuse rating can be rounded up to the next higher standard value (12 amps), but this value of fuse will not protect the cable, which has a corrected ampacity of only 9.28 amps.
-The 14 AWG THWN conductor therefore is not acceptable due to the minimum size of the overcurrent protection.
+The fuse protecting the conductors must also be rated at 1.25 times the maximum current (1.56 Isc), which is 13.1 A, and that fuse must provide overcurrent protection for the conductor under its conditions of use.
+The fuse rating can be rounded up to the next higher standard value (14 A), but this will not protect the cable, which has a corrected ampacity of only 9.28 A. The 14 AWG THWN conductor therefore is not acceptable due to the minimum size of the overcurrent protection required.

-If a 14 AWG THWN-2 copper wire is used, the 30°C ampacity of the wire is 25A.
-Furthermore, the temperature correction factor for 57°C operation is 0.71.
-The resulting ampacity of the 14 AWG THWN-2 conductor, when corrected for temperature and for conduit fill becomes $25 \times 0.71 \times 0.8 = 14.2$ A, which is more than adequate to handle the continuous source circuit current (9 amps).
-It can also be appropriately protected with the 12-amp fuse.
+However, if a 14 AWG THWN-2 copper wire is used, the 30°C ampacity is 25 A. Furthermore, the temperature correction factor for 57°C operation is 0.71.
+The resulting ampacity of the 14 AWG THWN-2 conductor, when corrected for temperature and for conduit fill becomes $25 \times 0.71 \times 0.8 = 14.2$ A, which is adequate to handle the maximum source circuit current.
+It can also be protected with a 14 A fuse.